Mirai-Gadget-Lab/EmoNet2/README.md

 python make_model_weights.py
 ```

 Because this repository use deepspeed stage 2, model weights sharded between gpus.
+So you need to make sharded checkpoints as one.
-After that,
+After this,

 ```shell
 CUDA_VISIBLE_DEVICES=0 python inference.py